hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 ## Data interpretation <a class="anchor" id="t15"></a>

 Several studies were carried out to find out which time variables could be interesting to add to the model.
 First off, since traffic is so dependent on time, the measurements will be filtered to obtain the days of the week and the hours where there is usually more traffic.
 This will make it easier for the test model to learn.
 School days tend to have more traffic than holidays.
 Just as there is usually more traffic during the day than at night.
-In the following figure we can verify that the data have a strong seasonality:
+In the following figures we can verify that the data have a strong seasonality:

 <table>
     <tr>